 - Thomas North’s 1555 Travel Journal: In Thomas North’s 1555 Travel Journal: From Italy to Shakespeare (link to book is above), June Schlueter and I explore a newly rediscovered journal that the 20-year-old North kept during his trip to Rome and which he then used to help him write early versions of his very first plays, Henry VIII and The Winter’s Tale (1555-1557).
 In this video and this webpage, I explore some of the connections among these plays, the travel-journal, and North’s Dial of Princes (1557).
 As we shall see, North also echoed the journal and used these experiences in other plays too.

-- Thomas North’s 1591-2 Marginal Notes: His Workbook for 1590s Plays: In 1591-2, North started underlining and underscoring certain passages in his recently-purchased, personal copy of a 1582 edition of his Dial of Princes.
-He then reused and reworked many of those same lines and passages into plays he was either revising at the time, e.g., Arden of Feversham and The Taming of the Shrew–or was crafting for the first time, e.g., Macbeth.
+- Thomas North’s 1591-2 Marginal Notes in his “Dial:” His Workbook for 1590s Plays: In 1591-2, North started underscoring and writing out notes next to certain lines and passages in his recently-purchased, personal copy of a 1582 edition of his Dial of Princes.
+He then reused and reworked much of this same material into plays he was either revising at the time, e.g., Arden of Feversham and The Taming of the Shrew–or was crafting for the first time, e.g., Macbeth.
 In other words, North used his own copy of his translation as his own personal research-storehouse and workbook for adding new material.
 This discovery, perhaps even more significant than his travel-journal, was introduced here for the first time on 3/18/21 and will continue to be detailed here and in more formal publications.

 - The Contemporary Satires (Coming Soon).
 From the 1580s to early 1600s, the literary insiders Thomas Nashe, Gabriel Harvey, Henry Chettle, Thomas Lodge, and Ben Jonson frequently spoofed their fellow-writers in their satires.
 This included making extensive references to Thomas North and his original authorship of the plays adapted by Shakespeare.
 Their allusions to North were not subtle.
 As was the standard practice of satirists, they would pun on his name, quote his works, and relate many personal details about him.
 In the preface to Menaphon, Nashe identified North as “English Seneca,” the original author of Hamlet.
 In Groatsworth of Wit (1592), Nashe and Chettle included a long history of the North family, explaining precisely how Thomas ended up writing plays for Shakespeare.
 Ben Jonson also spoofed North on the stage and again described in detail how he wrote Shakespeare’s original plays and even tutored the young dramatist about the theater and the habits of the nobility.